 Negligent discharge occurs when someone fires a gun in a way that is grossly negligent and that could lead to the injury or death of another person.
 Any act of negligent discharge must be intentional in order for you to be convicted.

 The court system in Pasadena can treat negligent discharge as either a misdemeanor or a felony.
-You will face severe penalties if convicted of negligent discharge, including up to 3 years in jail and fines of up to $10,000.
+You will face severe penalties if convicted of negligent discharge, including up to three years in jail and fines of up to $10,000.
 Get the legal representation you need for a fair weapons case.

 California considers selling, leasing, or transferring the ownership of a firearm to be illegal unless you have the appropriate license.
 If you sell a gun without a license, you can be charged with the unlicensed sale of firearms.

-There are a few exceptions to the laws governing the unlicensed sale of firearms, but they are difficult to understand.
+There are a few exceptions to these laws, but they are difficult to understand.
 A mistake can lead to misdemeanor charges.
-You could end up faced with 6 months of jail time for each firearm you sell, lease, or transfer if you are convicted of the unlicensed sale of firearms.
+You could end up faced with six months of jail time for each firearm you sell, lease, or transfer if you are convicted of the unlicensed sale of firearms.

-Weapons charges might not seem serious, but they can lead to lengthy periods of imprisonment and high fines.
-Take charge of your future by contacting a skilled weapons charges lawyer right away.
+Protect your future by contacting a skilled weapons charges lawyer in Pasadena right away.
 The Simmrin Law Group can defend you from state and federal charges.
-We have experience handling a wide range of weapons charges and a history of successfully helping our clients.
+We have experience handling a wide range of weapons charges and a history of successfully helping our clients win.